helm/charts/stable/traefik/README.md

 $ helm install --name my-release --namespace kube-system --values values.yaml stable/traefik
 ```

+### Clustering / High Availability

+Currently it is possible to configure this chart to run multiple Traefik instances using
+either the `replicas` option or the `daemonset.enabled` option.
+Enabling either results
+in a naive Traefik implementation.

+**Full Traefik clustering with leader election is not yet supported.**

+Specifically, it is heavily advised to not enable 'daemonset.enabled` or set a value
+for `replicas` if you also have Let's Encrypt configured.
+While setting multiple
+Traefik instances will work for many cases, since no leader is elected it has the consequence
+that each node will end up requesting Let's Encrypt certificates if this is also configured.
+This will quickly cut into the very modest rate limit that Let's Encrypt enforces.

 If you are installing the chart to a cluster that is not capable of provisioning an
-external load balancer (i.e. not using AWS or GKE), use `daemonset.enabled=true`.
+external load balancer (i.e. not using AWS or GKE), using `daemonset.enabled=true`
+can help make Traefik accessible outside of the cluster on common 80/443 ports.
-This will schedule a Traefik pod on each node with `hostNetwork` enabled due to
+Configuring a DaemonSet will schedule a Traefik pod on each node with `hostNetwork` enabled
-https://github.com/kubernetes/kubernetes/issues/23920.
+due to https://github.com/kubernetes/kubernetes/issues/23920.
 You will likely also want
 to change the `dashboard.port` so it doesn't conflict with your master node's
 `kube-apiserver` running on `8080`.
+You can also configure Round-Robin DNS as a rudimentary
+load-balancing solution.